Our Catholic Tradition

 Retreats, Liturgy and Meditation

 At all year levels, students at OLMC have daily experience of prayer, both as participants and as facilitators of group/class liturgies.
-Students from each year level also participate in reflection days or retreat programs and in at least two Eucharistic liturgies throughout the year.
+Senior students participate in reflection days or retreat programs and in at least two Eucharistic liturgies throughout the year.

 The College is proud of its Meditation Program, which is a core component of the RE curriculum across all year levels.
 The majority of staff teaching RE are trained to effectively engage students in meditation practices.
 We believe that the Meditation Program is not only enriching students’ prayer experiences but is contributing to reduced anxiety, stress and frenetic activity within and amongst students.